A MODEL FOR HOUSTON’S FUTURE

-A one-acre rooftop food farm in the heart of Houston and part of the 5.5 acre Skylawn at POST, the dynamic adaptive reuse of the former Barbara Jordan US Post Office.
+A one-acre rooftop food farm in the heart of Houston and part of the 5.5 acre Skylawn at POST, the dynamic adaptive reuse of the former Barbara Jordan US Post Office by foundational sponsor Lovett Commercial.
 The Skyfarm is a model for the possibilities of rooftop soil growing and urban, community-supported agriculture.

 POST Houston breathes new life into the historic Barbara Jordan Post Office.
 Once the hub of the city’s U.S. mail system, the long-abandoned USPS headquarters in Houston has now been transformed by Lovett Commercial into a dynamic mixed-use complex expanding the city’s vibrant downtown.
 On top of all of this is a Texas-sized rooftop park with an urban farm we call the Skyfarm at POST Houston.

 Our Urban Focus